AuthCODE: A Privacy-preserving and Multi-device Continuous Authentication Architecture based on Machine and Deep Learning: Conclusions and Future Work

 \section{Conclusions and Future Work}

-This paper presents AuthCODE, a privacy-preserving and multi-device continuous authentication architecture designed for mobile edge and cloud computing infrastructures.
-AuthCODE utilises ML and DL techniques to classify and authenticate users according to their behaviour with multiple devices.
-Five single- and multi-device behavioural datasets were created in a realistic Smart Office environment, where five users interacted with their personal computers and mobile devices.
-Several experiments considered the previous datasets to measure the AuthCODE performance in terms of authentication accuracy and resource consumption.
-Their outputs demonstrated that multi-device profiles improved the authentication accuracy of solutions based on single-device profiles, reaching an f1-score of 99.33\% with XGBoost.
+This paper presents AuthCODE, a multi-device continuous authentication architecture, deployed in the MEC and cloud infrastructures, that utilises ML and DL techniques to authenticate users according to their behaviour.
+AuthCODE proposes a list of privacy-preserving and multi-device features that combine the user's interactions with different devices.
+The relevance of the previous features as well as the improvement of multi-device profiles compared to single-ones have been validated in a Smart Office scenario, where we generated and published five behavioural datasets.
+Several experiments over the previous datasets demonstrated that multi-device profiles improved the authentication accuracy and FPR of solutions based on single-device profiles, reaching an f1-score of 99.33\% and a FPR of 0.23\% with XGBoost.
+Threrefore, our multi-device approach improves by 69.33\%, 59,65\% and 89,35\% the FPR obtained by computer, mobile applications and mobile sensors separately.

 Additionally, the inclusion of temporal information in the form of vector sequences provides a further improvement in the authentication performance of the single-vector models, allowing the identification of complex behaviour patterns associated to each user.
-With this approach, an LSTM achieved an f1-score of 99.02\% with a 60-minute sequence of vectors.
+With this approach, an LSTM achieved an f1-score of 99.02\% and a FPR of 0.37\% with a 60-minute sequence of vectors.
+To conclude, several experiments also demonstrated the suitability of the proposed solution in terms of resource consumption at the mobile edge and cloud computing paradigms.

+\addtxt{However, some limitations of the current proposal should be also commented.
+First, as user's behaviour is evaluated every minute, there is a short period of time in which an attacker could make use of the device without being detected.
+Besides, as ML/DL classification algorithms have been applied, user identification performance depends on how different each user's behaviour is from other users, and there can be model scalability problems if the number of users increases too much.
+Then, anomaly detection algorithms will be tested in the future.
+Finally, processing and evaluation is carried out in a centralized server, which can lead to scalability, availability or security issues.
+These limitations motivate to continue researching in multi-device continuous authentication solutions.}